J-Ramalho/industRial/docs/7_anova.md

 Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-Note that the RF temperature or between-treatment mean square (22,290.18) is many times larger than the within-treatment or error mean square (333.70).
-This indicates that it is unlikely that the treatment means are equal.
+In R the anova is built by passing the linear model object to the `anova()` or `aov()` functions.
+The output of the first is just the anova table, the output of the second function is a complete list with the full lm model inside.

-Also p < 0.05 thus we can reject the null hypothesis and conclude that the means are significantly different.
+The R anova output gives the sum of squares for the factor and for the residuals.
+In this case the between-treatment mean square is much larger than the within-treatment or residuals mean square.
+This suggests that it is unlikely that the treatment means are equal.
+The p is extremely small confirming this and  we have basis to reject the null hypothesis and conclude that the means are significantly different.

-Anova on plasma etching, modification of the example to achieve a p > 0.05:
+In the mean while the lab supervisor has gathered data on a similar experiment done with frams in another material for that seems to be less sensitive the the treatment temperation.
+He uploads this data and assigns it to a dataset called `ebike_hardning2` and plots another box plot.

 ```r